You have just been invited to collaborate on a Teamwork.com site, so let's show you how to get set up!

 Clicking a project name will bring you directly to that project where you can start exploring and get to work with your tasks.

 Any of your projects that have project dates set will also appear in the projects chart under the Planning section.
+You can access the planning section from the More options using the left navigation pane.

 As a collaborator, you can have tasks assigned to you by other members of your team.